Small gain theorems for general networks of heterogeneous infinite-dimensional systems

-Small-gain theorems for UGS, ISS, AG and weak ISS properties have been derived in this paper under an assumption that the strong small-gain condition \eqref{eq:Strong_SGC} holds.
+Small-gain theorems in sum-form for UGS, ISS, AG and weak ISS properties have been derived in this paper under the assumption that the strong small-gain condition \eqref{eq:Strong_SGC} holds.
 A natural question is whether the same result holds under weaker conditions.

 Consider the planar system considered in \cite[Example 18]{DRW07}: